 If you want to participate in the Ladies Pax Class either A) Inform the registration worker of your intent at the event site or B) When registering on-line select “Ladies Pax Class (L)” from the “Indexed Class” menu just under the field where you select your car’s class.
 Please make an “L” to put in front of your class letters on your car (BS becomes LBS, DS becomes LDS, etc.).

-- You will compete against other novices in different car classes
+- Novices will compete against other novices in different car classes.

-- Winner will be the driver with lowest RTP/Pax adjusted time for the day.
+- The winner will be the novice driver with lowest PAX time for the day.

-- A Rookie competitor may choose to move into class competition at any time, but may not move back to Rookie.
+- A Novice competitor may choose to move into Open Class competition at any time, but may not move back to Novice.